fraserxu/bkboard/Readme.md

 $ npm install bkboard -g
 ```

-Please make sure you get Buildkite api_token from https://buildkite.com/user/api-access-tokens and set it with `git config` or pass it to `process.env.BUILDKITE_API_KEY`.
+You can get Buildkite api_token from https://buildkite.com/user/api-access-tokens and set it with `git config` or pass it to `process.env.BUILDKITE_API_KEY`.

 **Note:** Please make sure you have the `Read Builds (read_builds)` permission enable to be able to read builds from Buildkite API.